AVAX One Announces Update on Share Repurchase Program

-WEST PALM BEACH, FL, May 26, 2026 (GLOBE NEWSWIRE) -- AVAX One Technology Ltd. (NASDAQ: AVX) (“AVAX One” or the “Company”), today announced an update on its previously authorized $40 million share repurchase program.
-Between May 18 and May 22, 2026, the Company repurchased 500,000 of its common shares at an average per share purchase price of $0.58, including all fees and commissions.
-As of May 22, 2026, AVAX One has repurchased a total of 4,068,003 shares of its common stock since November 2025.
+WEST PALM BEACH, FL, June 02, 2026 (GLOBE NEWSWIRE) -- AVAX One Technology Ltd. (NASDAQ: AVX) (“AVAX One” or the “Company”), today announced an update on its previously authorized $40 million share repurchase program.
+Between May 25 and May 29, 2026, the Company repurchased 45,200 shares of its common stock at an average purchase price per share of $0.60, including all fees and commissions.
+As of May 29, 2026, AVAX One has repurchased a total of 4,081,203 shares of its common stock since November 2025.

-“We continue to execute on our share repurchase program as a key element of our broader capital allocation strategy,” said Jolie Kahn, Chief Executive Officer of AVAX One.
-“Since launching the program, we have been deliberate in the pace and timing of our repurchases.
-We remain committed to deploying capital in a disciplined manner that we believe best serves the long-term interests of our shareholders, with an unwavering focus on maximizing value per share across all of our capital deployment initiatives.”

-Repurchases under the program may be made from time to time through open market transactions or other means permitted by applicable securities laws and regulations, including Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-The timing and amount of any repurchases will be determined based on market conditions, capital allocation priorities, regulatory requirements, and other relevant corporate considerations.
-The Company is not obligated to repurchase any specific number of shares, and the program may be modified, suspended, or discontinued at any time without prior notice.
+Repurchases under the program may be made from time to time through open market purchases or other means permitted under applicable securities laws and regulations.
+The timing and amount of repurchases will depend on market conditions, capital allocation priorities, regulatory requirements and other corporate considerations.
+The Company is not obligated to repurchase any specific number of shares, and the program may be modified, suspended or discontinued at any time.

 About AVAX One Technology Ltd.